pvcraven/networking-down-under-book/source/chapter_03/chapter_03.rst

 clock signal on another wire, the receiver can make sure the signal is synchronized with the sender's clock.

-For a video example of this step, see "Physical Layer - Step 3 - Encode a Message" at *https://www.youtube.com/watch?v=7Ef11hFo5lo*.
+For a video example of this step, see the video `Physical Layer - Step 3 - Encode a Message <https://www.youtube.com/watch?v=7Ef11hFo5lo>`_.
 In the video, the green LED is the clock; the red LED blinks on for a 1 and off for a 0.
 The delay between each clock is 0.1 seconds, and each bit takes 0.2 seconds to transmit.

 Step 4: Receive a Signal
 ========================

 The next step to implement your own physical layer is to receive the signal you just created.
 Ideally, you'll have another Raspberry Pi with another breakout board, but you can also use one Raspberry Pi to send on